COLGATE UNIVERSITY LIBRARIES

 To increase the accessibility of its website, the Libraries use common web coding languages (HTML and CSS), and require content creators to develop web-based versions of pages before creating PDF or other restricted formats of pages.
 In the case of electronic resources purchased by the Libraries, the formatting of materials is under the control of the content owners and not the Libraries.
 Whenever possible, accessibility of materials is considered in the selection of electronic resources.

-For questions or concerns about the website, please contact Jesi Bender (Web Librarian) at 228-7304.
+For questions or concerns about the website, please contact Jesi Buell (Web Librarian) at 228-7304.
 For questions about Electronic Resources, please contact Mike Poulin (Digital Resources Librarian) at 228-7025.

 For updated information on the technology, please consult the Assistive Technology website.